Tell al-Rimah: Archaeology

-Although only a small portion of the palace was excavated due to it depth, a number of Old Babylonian tablets contemporary with Zimri-Lim of Mari and 40 tablets from the time of Shalmaneser I were found as well as other objects.
-Most of the Older texts were from the time of the Karana ruler, Aqba-aḫum with a few dating to the time of an earlier ruler Hatnu-rapi.
+Although only a small portion, 12 rooms encompassing 385 square meters, of the 1,319 square meter palace was excavated due to its depth, a number of Old Babylonian tablets contemporary with Zimri-Lim of Mari and 40 tablets from the time of Shalmaneser I were found as well as other objects.
+Most of the Older texts were from the time of the Karana ruler, Aqba-Ḫammu with a few dating to the time of an earlier ruler Ḫadnû-rāpi.
 The tablets are mostly administrative documents involving loans of grain or tin.
 The tablets also showed a thriving wine industry.
 A god, Saggar, known from Mari is also attested in the texts.